Steven Stayner's Kidnapping, Cary Stayner's Horrific Crimes and One Family's Unbelievable Story - E! Online

 Count everyone affiliated with the movie, including Nemec and Todd Eric Andrews, who played Cary at 18, as being floored by what happened.
 Both actors reflect on the stranger-than-fiction chain of events in Captive Audience, as well as read Steven and Cary's own words from interview transcripts.

-In hindsight, people who knew the Stayners started to remember the quiet, withdrawn boy living in the shadow of his brother—both when Steven was gone and when he returned—who was a creative, talented artist but also pulled his hair out in clumps and as he got older had trouble forming relationships with women.
+In hindsight, people who knew the Stayners started to remember the quiet, withdrawn boy living in the shadow of his brother—both when Steven was gone and when he returned—who was a creative, talented artist but also pulled his hair out in clumps and as he got older and had trouble forming relationships with women.

 FBI agent Jeff Rinek, one of the agents who arrested Cary and then spent 90 minutes in the car with him driving to bureau headquarters in Sacramento, remembered to the San Francisco Chronicle in 2002 how the suspect willingly talked about what happened to his brother.
 He also seemed angry at the driver who fatally crashed into him and ticked off by the light sentence given to Parnell, a free man at the time.